humiaozuzu/black-dnsync/README.md

 @ TXT "v=spf1 include:mailgun.ors ~all"

 @ A 1.1.1.1
-www A hk-ali01
+www A hk-ali01 line=ct ttl=120
 ```
-A record config also support not only IP but also ssh hostname
+A record value support not only IP but also ssh hostname

+### Line support

+- DNSPOD: ct/cu/cm/edu/oversea
+- ALIDNS: ct/cu/cm/edu/oversea
+- Dnsimple: no

 ## TODO